 When I decided to implement Guided Math Workshop in my classroom, I knew I wanted a math rotation board with a catchy acronym.
 I landed on M.A.T.H., which represents the four centers.
 M stands for “math facts.”
 A stands for “at your seat.”
 T represents “teacher’s choice.”
 H is “hands on.”
 This M.A.T.H. acronym has now spread around the country.

-In this blog post, we’ll talk about the Math Workshop with Guided Math rotation board and a little bit about how to use it, but I go much deeper into detail in my Guided Math Workshop course and Guided Math Workshop guide.
+In this blog post, we’ll talk about the Math Workshop with Guided Math rotation board and a little bit about how to use it, but I go much deeper into detail in my Guided Math Workshop course (coming soon) and Guided Math Workshop guide.
 If you are looking for more information about the math rotation board and the printables to create it, head over to either of those two resources!